-The Council has adhered and responded at pace to government guidance in response to the pandemic.
-Priorities have been changed to focus on the need to distribute emergency funding and to support essential services.
-Business as usual has changed to accommodate this, but key processes and functions have been maintained, with demand led services under the most pressure.
+The Council adhered and responded at pace to government guidance in response to the pandemic.
+Priorities were changed to focus on the need to distribute emergency funding and to support essential services.
+Business as usual was changed to accommodate this - key processes and functions maintained, with demand led services under the most pressure.

-Covid-19 does present a number of risks to the delivery of the Council's Business Plan, Regeneration Programme and key procurement activity.
+Covid-19 and the subsequent recovery does present a number of risks to the delivery of the Council's Business Plan, Regeneration Programme and key procurement activity.
 Inevitably, there will be a requirement to review priorities and work programmes to ensure adequate risk mitigation is in place, with the Council's Corporate Risk Register being reviewed by Heads of Service.